deniskorbakov/skeleton-php-docker/README.md

 ## What do you get

 * Ready-made template project using the latest version of PHP
-* Tests/Test Coverage using pest
+* Tests: Unit/Coverage/Mutation/Architectural using pest
 * Static analyzers: phpstan/rector/phpcs
 * Ready-made environment using docker
 * Xdebug mod